DongTran2003/SQL_Project_Job_Analysi/README.md

 # Analysis
 For this project, each query looked into a different facet of the employment market for data analysts.
 Here's how I answered each one:

-### 1. What are the highest-paid DA roles in the States?
+### 1. What are the highest paying DA roles in the States?

-To find the top 10 highest-paid roles, I filtered *Data Analyst* title based on country and average yearly salary
+To find the top 10 highest paying roles, I filtered *Data Analyst* title based on country and average yearly salary

 ```SQL
 SELECT